kyma-project/kyma/docs/serverless/08-04-trigger-function-with-event.md

     }
     ```

 2. Send an event manually to trigger the function.
-In the first example, a [CloudEvent](https://github.com/cloudevents/spec/blob/v1.0/spec.md) is sent to the `/events` endpoint exposed directly by the Event Mesh.
-The second example shows an event sent to the `v1/events`, translated into the format compliant with the CloudEvents specification, and forwarded to the Event Mesh.
-For details, read about [event processing in Kyma](/components/event-mesh/#details-event-processing-and-delivery).
+In the first example, a [CloudEvent](https://github.com/cloudevents/spec/blob/v1.0/spec.md) is sent directly to the Event Mesh.
+The second example shows an event which also reaches the Event Mesh, but before that it is translated byt the compatibility layer to the format compliant with the CloudEvents specification.
+For details on CloudEvents, exposed endpoints, and compatibility layer read about [event processing and delivery](/components/event-mesh/#details-event-processing-and-delivery).

     <div tabs name="examples" group="test=trigger">
       <details>